data-pandas/mads-cap-social-monitoring/README.md

 [Click here to view the Live Social Monitoring Dashboard.](https://datastudio.google.com/reporting/a4c30862-1f6f-4c55-9844-375b9039ecf8)

 ## Requirements
-Please see requirements.txt for the exact version of the packages.
+Please see the `requirements.txt` for the exact version of the packages.
 Installing Anacondo installs most of the packages.
 All remaining packages can be installed using pip.

 The following packages are built into anaconda: Ipython, jupyter_client, jupyter_core, jupyterlab, matplotlib, notebook, numpy, pandas, python, scipy, seaborn, sklearn.